MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/semantic-cache.md

 Later, another user in a different session asks, "What is the largest stadium in North America?", the LLM will respond with, "Michigan Stadium" with some facts and figures.
 If that user then asks, "What is the second largest?", the cache will find an exact match for that prompt and return, "Lake Huron", which of course is incorrect.

-It is for this reason a semantic cache must cache within a context window.
+For this reason a semantic cache should operate within a context window.
 The context window already provides the information necessary for an LLM to generate relevant completions.
 This makes it a logical choice for how the cache should work as well.

 Implementing this requires first vectorizing the array of prompts from the context window and the last prompt.
 The vectors are first then used in the WHERE clause in the vector query on the cache key.
 What is returned is the completion from the same sequence of questions asked previously by another user.
 As the context window continuously slides forward in the conversation, any sequence of prompts that have high similarity are also returned by the cache versus being regenerated by the LLM.

 ## Maintenance

 As with any cache there is the potential for it to grow to enormous size.
-Keeping a semantic cache requires the same kind of maintenance, this include one or more ways to maintain its size including using a TTL for cache items or limiting the maximum size or item limit for your cache.
-Another possible means is to keep a cache hit score on items and implement a mechanism to prune the cache based upon cache hit score.
+Keeping a semantic cache requires the same kind of maintenance.
+This can include one or more ways to maintain its size including using a TTL for cached items, limiting the maximum size, or limiting the number of items in the cache.

 The use of a similarity score also provides a mechanism for keeping the cache lean.
 The lower the similarity score in the WHERE clause for the vector query on a cache can increase the number of cache hits, reducing the need to generate and cache completions for similar user prompts.
-However this comes at a cost of potentially less relevant results.
+However this comes at a cost of potentially returning less relevant results.

+Other possible techniques that leverage a TTL but also preserve frequent cache hits could include keeping a cache hit score on items and implement a mechanism to prune the cache based upon cache hit score.
+This could be implemented using a patch operation to increment a hit-count property on a cache item.
+Then over-ride the TTL on that item to preseve it in the cache if it reaches some pre-determined threshold of cache hits.

+There may also be additional considerations in how to maintain a cache beyond just efficiency.
+It is widely understood users' chat history can allow developers to tune applications that use an LLM to generate completions.
+Chat history also provides valuable data on users' interactions with these types of applications and can yield significant insights on their sentiment and behaviors.
+The same is true for cache usage as well.

+It may be desirable to keep the entire contents of a cache and use it for further analysis, yet ensure that users only see the most recent cached entries.
+In scenarios like this, a possible technique may use an additional filter in the WHERE clause for the vector query on the cache that filters for the most recent cached items or sorts them based upon freshness.
+For example, `WHERE c.lastUpdated > @someDate ORDER BY c.lastUpdated DESC`

 Whatever method you use will need to be balanced against the cost and latency benefits from not generating responses from the LLM.